Skip to main content

 What to Try This Week

-1. Audit your team's last 30 PRs by model.
-Was it always the same model?
-Was the model choice tied to the task or just to habit?
+Audit your last 30 PRs by model.
+Was it always the same one?
+Was the choice tied to the task or to habit?
 The audit usually surfaces obvious routing wins.

-2. Run pattern A on one task.
+Run Pattern A on one task.
 Pick a substantial feature.
 Plan and execute with Opus 4.7.
-Critique the resulting diff with GPT-5.5.
-Compare the GPT-5.5 critique to what your senior reviewer found.
-Calibrate.
+Critique the diff with GPT-5.5.
+Compare that critique to what your senior reviewer found, and calibrate.

 The signal will be obvious.
 Multi-model is not magic.
 It is just the next workflow shift the discipline rewards.